V4Fire/Client/src/core/dom/resize-watcher/README.md

 ### unwatch

-Cancels watching for the geometry of the specified element geometry.
+Cancels watching for the specified element geometry.
 If you pass a handler, then only it will be cancelled.

 ```js